sr5434/Trial-Buddy/README.md

 # Trial Buddy

-## Inspiration

-One of my family members entered a clinical trial that had the potential to treat a condition they had, but they ended up exiting it due to a fear that we now know was unfounded.
-Because of this., she still suffers from the condition, and I want to prevent misunderstandings like this from happening in the future.

 ## What it does

 It generates a report explaining a clinical trial in terms that ordinary people can understand.